 - Matcha is best enjoyed right after you've prepared it—some of the powder will settle at the bottom.

-- Traditionally, Matcha is served without milk, honey or sugar.
-However, an easy way to introduce yourself to powdered green tea is to serve it with milk, sugar, and over ice.
+- Traditionally, Matcha is served without milk, honey, or sugar.
+However, an easy way to introduce yourself to powdered green tea is to serve it with milk, sugar, and ice.